Licensing authority returns

 The full report is sent to all licensing authorities.
 It allows you to compare your authority with others and highlights trends.
 This data is an essential source of information and can help us improve our work.

-The return is also included in the Department for Communities and Local Government Single Data List.
+The return is also included in the Ministry of Housing, Communities and Local Government Single Data List.

 Data required for a licensing authority return

 The return covers two key activities.
 The first is the gambling activity that you license, for example as a permit.
 The second activity is detail of your inspection and compliance work.